AliKhadivi/tariq/README.md

 ## Usage

 Tariq needs to be installed on a server to the region you are interested.
-After you start it, change the DNS of your TV to the IP of your server.
+After you start it, change the DNS of client to the IP of your server.

 ### Start Tariq and enable it on boot